 top of page

-Typical Speech Sound Development
+Typical Speech Development vs Speech Delayed

 When a child is learning to talk, they gradually learn to say different speech sounds.
 Children do make speech sound errors when they are learning.
 There is a pattern of speech sound errors or phonological processes that all typically developing children make.